Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 This updating process is why we publish all of the male offspring from [every clutch](https://ipardalis.com/categories/past-clutches/) we produce, not just a few flashy hold-backs.
 The entire distribution and the consistent result is more important than that one-off male at the tail end of the distribution.
 Quality females are all about the mean of the distribution, not the 1 in 1000 result.

-When we hit on a very consistent clutch like \[Jude x Kako\]({{< ref "blog/jude-kako.md" >}}), we will keep and breed as many females as we can because we know those females are going to be just as consistent as their brothers.
+When we hit on a very consistent clutch like [Jude x Kako](https://ipardalis.com/blog/2019/06/05/jude-kako/), we will keep and breed as many females as we can because we know those females are going to be just as consistent as their brothers.

 ## Genetic Diversity